 |Load custom Vizard rendering plugins|

 |Stream real-time motion capture data with the Live Characters plugin for MotionBuilder (requires add-on purchase)|

-2 In Vizard lite and Vizard Development the following features are limited and intended for evaluation purposes:
+2 In Vizard Free, Vizard Lite and Vizard Development the following features are limited and intended for evaluation purposes:

-- In Vizard Lite, display output is branded and fullscreen mode exits after 10 seconds.
+- In Vizard Free, display output is branded and the script exits after 5 minutes.

-- In Vizard Lite, published executables are branded and exit after 2 minutes.
+- In both Vizard Free and Vizard Lite, published executables are branded and exit after 5 minutes.

-- In both Vizard Lite and Vizard Development, clustered scripts exit after 4 minutes.
+- In Vizard Free, Vizard Lite and Vizard Development, clustered scripts exit after 5 minutes.

 3 CAVE systems are frequently set up with clustering, which requires Vizard Enterprise edition.
 However clustering is not a necessary requirement for all CAVEs.
 Some CAVE configurations may be powered without clustering by a single rendering computer, in which case Vizard Development edition is sufficient.
 See our multiscreen projection page and feel free to contact us for more detail.